-- Organizing your notes and planning what you will write
+- Organize your notes and plan what you will write

-- Writing the first draft of your paper
+- Write the first draft of your paper

 Next, look at each of these tasks and estimate how long you will take to complete each thing.
 You can write these estimates next to each task.